bukjoh/PyFraME/README.md

                                '4C31', 'H14X', 'H14Y', '5C31', 'H15X', 'H15Y',
                                '6C31', 'H16X', 'H16Y', 'H16Z']])

-# Take fragments and put them in core region.
+# Extract fragments and put them in core region.
 core = system.get_fragments_by_identifier(identifiers=['248_A_RET'])
 core += system.get_fragments_by_distance(distance=3.0, reference=core,
                                          use_center_of_mass=False,
                                          protect_molecules=False)
 system.set_core_region(core, basis='pcseg-2')

-# Take out protein (here I use chain id because all protein fragments have the
+# Extract protein (here I use chain id because all protein fragments in this case
-# same id).
+# have the same id).
 protein = system.get_fragments_by_chain_id(chain_ids=['A'])

-# Add a region and place the protein in it.
+# Add a region containing the protein in it.
 Note that each of these settings
 # have defaults and that there are more than those shown here.
 system.add_region(name='protein', fragments=protein, use_mfcc=True,
                   mfcc_order=2, use_multipoles=True, multipole_order=2,
                   use_polarizabilities=True, basis='loprop-6-31+G*')

+# Here we repeat for lipids, ions, and solvent.
 lipids = system.get_fragments_by_distance_and_name(
         distance=8.0,
         names=['POP1', 'POP2', 'POP3', 'POP4', 'POP5'],